steam-bell-92/python-mini-project/README.md

 5. **Have fun!** 🎉

 ### Tips for Beginners
+- 💡 **Try the web app first** for an instant, visual experience
-- 💡 Start with simple games like Coin Flip or Dice Rolling
+- 🎮 Start with simple games like Coin Flip or Dice Rolling
 - 📖 Read through the code to understand how it works
 - 🎨 Try modifying emojis or messages to personalize the projects
 - 🐢 Explore turtle graphics for visual programming